 Most people who have chlamydia never notice symptoms.
 But an unusual discharge from your vagina or penis may be a sign that you have a chlamydia infection.
 Pain, bleeding or discharge from your bottom can also be a sign of chlamydia.

 Diagnosis and Tests

 The most common test for chlamydia is called a nucleic acid amplification test (NAAT).
 Your provider takes a sample of fluid by doing a vaginal/cervical swab or collecting a urine sample.
 Then, they send the sample off to a lab to check for the bacteria that causes chlamydia.
 Your provider may do the test in an office, or they may ask you to do an at-home chlamydia test.
 Follow your provider’s instructions carefully to ensure you get accurate test results.

 Because most chlamydia cases are asymptomatic, it’s important to get screened for chlamydia even if you don’t notice any signs of infection.
-The CDC recommends that sexually active cisgender women who are high-risk for chlamydia get screened regularly.
-Women, more so than men, experience the most severe complications from chlamydia.
-Transgender men and nonbinary individuals with vaginas should be screened regularly, too, as they can experience the same complications of chlamydia.
+The CDC recommends that sexually active women or people AFAB who are high-risk for chlamydia get screened regularly.
+People with a vagina, more so than people with a penis, experience the most severe complications from chlamydia.
+For this reason, anyone with a vagina should be screened regularly, too.

 You’re considered high-risk if you:

 - Are under 25.